CLL-Software/Organogram-Maker/README.md

 Organogram Add-in for Excel
 A custom Office Add-in that generates interactive organizational charts from Excel table data.
+This add-in works seamlessly in Excel for Desktop (Windows/Mac) and Excel on the Web.

 Features
 Data-Driven: Generates charts automatically from a specified Excel table (OrgData).